Occupational Assessment (CPAT)

 Throughout all events, you must wear long pants, a hard hat with chin strap, work gloves and footwear with no open heel or toe.
 Watches and loose or restrictive jewelry are not permitted.
 The weights, hard hat, and work gloves will be provided.

-You can use the above Physical Preparation points as a guide to prepare yourself for the CPAT test.
-As your fitness improves you should begin to link the various test components.
+You can use the above Physical Preparation points in the guide below to prepare yourself for the CPAT As your fitness improves you should begin to link the various test components.
 For example, immediately upon finishing the stair climb move directly to the hose drag and then to the equipment carry.
 Eventually you will be able to simulate all of the task components in the CPAT in a continuous exercise sequence.

 Event #1